codeface-io/SwiftObserver/README.md

 Just starting to observe an `Observable` does **not** trigger it to send a message.
 This keeps everything simple, predictable and consistent.

-And for any message handling closure to be called, its observer must still be alive.
+Also, for any message handling closure to be called, its observer must still be alive.
 There's no awareness after death in memory.

 ### Observables